Extract and explore results metadata#

 Job name: cp55

-• Elementary data count (number of entities, how many data vectors we have);
+• Elementary data count (number of entities, i.e. how many data vectors)

-• Shape of the data stored (tuple with the elementary data count and the components count);
+• Shape of the stored data (tuple of elementary data count and components count)

 disp_results = model_1.results.displacement.eval()